The Neurobehavioral Model

 - Language and Communication

 - Processing pace (how fast the brain works)

 - Abstract thinking (including difficulty predicting outcomes)

 - Executive functioning (including difficulty generalising, forming links & making associations)

 - Strengths – there are many strengths in all individuals

-Secondary Behaviours are what the neurobehavioral model describes as 'defensive behaviours'.
+Secondary behaviours are what the neurobehavioral model describes as 'defensive behaviours'.
 They are normal reactions to pain and discomfort, and often develop over time due to 'poor fit' within the environments through which the children move.
-When a child's primary characteristic differences (see list above) are not recognised, and the child is then deprived of appropriate supports or accommodations, we see these secondary challenging behaviours emerge as a result.
+When a child's primary characteristic differences (see list above) are not recognised, and the child is then deprived of appropriate supports or accommodations, we see these often challenging secondary behaviours emerge as a result.
 Where there is a poor fit, there are problems.
 Examples of these problems might be aggression, meltdowns, shutting down, anxiety, becoming easily tired, depression (along with many more).